cnolan3/Cicada-16/HardwareSpec/System_Library.md

 - **Clobbered Registers:** `R2`, `R3`.
 - **Important Note:** The developer is responsible for ensuring the destination buffer in RAM is large enough to hold the fully decompressed data.
 This function does not perform any bounds checking.

+## **DMA Helper Routines**

+### `dmaCopy` : Index 0x1F

+Explanation: A simple wrapper that configures and starts a DMA transfer.
+The developer provides source, destination, and length, and this function writes them to the DMA_SRC, DMA_DST, and DMA_LEN registers before setting the START bit.
+It abstracts away the I/O addresses.

+Inputs: R0=Source, R1=Destination, R2=Length.

+Outputs: None.

+Clobbered Registers: None (The CPU is halted during the transfer).

+### `dmaCopyVBlank` : Index 0x20

+Explanation: The most common use for DMA is updating graphics in VRAM.
+This is a specialized version of dmaCopy that automatically sets the VRAM_SAFE bit in the DMA_CTL register.
+This guarantees the transfer will only begin during a non-rendering period (H-Blank or V-Blank), preventing screen tearing and other artifacts automatically.

+Inputs: R0=Source, R1=Destination, R2=Length.

+Outputs: None.

+Clobbered Registers: None.

 ---

 © 2025 Connor Nolan.
 This work is licensed under a [Creative Commons Attribution-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-sa/4.0/).